-The University will observe a uniform minimum number of holidays for all full-time salaried employees:
+The university will observe a uniform minimum number of holidays for all full-time salaried employees:

-Fall and Winter Trimester Break Days - One Day during the break between fall and winter trimesters and one day during the break between winter and spring trimesters (can be taken any time with permission of supervisor)
+Fall and Winter Trimester Break Days- One day during the break between fall and winter trimesters and one day during the break between winter and spring trimesters.

+(must be taken within one week of trimester break)

-Martin Luther King, Jr. Holiday Spring Break - Wednesday through Friday of Student Spring Break Week Friday preceding Easter Memorial Day
+Martin Luther King, Jr. Holiday

+Spring Break - Wednesday through Friday of Student Spring Break Week

+Friday preceding Easter

+Memorial Day

+July Fourth

-July Fourth Labor Day
+Labor Day

-Thanksgiving Break - Wednesday through Friday the week of Thanksgiving Christmas - week of Christmas and the next week to include New Year's Day.
+Thanksgiving Break - Wednesday through Friday the week of Thanksgiving Christmas Break - week of Christmas and the next week to include New Year's Day.

 Additional holidays may be designated only by the President.
-The academic calendar is not to be confused with the official holidays of the University.
+The academic calendar is not to be confused with the official holidays of the university.
 Also, academic personnel may be required to teach an evening class on holidays.

-University designated holidays will be observed on the calendar date on which each falls, and holidays falling on a Saturday or Sunday will be observed on an alternate work day.
+University designated holidays will be observed on the calendar date on which each falls, and holidays falling on a Saturday or Sunday will be observed on a designated alternate work day.

-Employees who are entitled to vacation and leave may not schedule either vacation or personal leave during registration, during the week prior to or immediately following Christmas holidays, or prior to or following days when the employee is scheduled to be off-campus for more than two consecutive days. - Trustees approved 2-7-08
+Employees who are entitled to vacation and leave may not schedule either vacation or personal leave during registration, during the week prior to or immediately following spring break, Thanksgiving holidays, Christmas holidays, week before opening of school or prior to or following days when the employee is scheduled to be off-campus for more than two consecutive days. - Trustees approved 2-7-08